git4dcc/RTB_D97/README.md

   - DCC frame rate

 # Hardware
-The software is compiled to run on a AVR64DA32 micro controller with the following pinout.
+The program is compiled for the AVR64DA32 microcontroller, which features standard logic-level digital I/O and analog I/O limited to a VDD swing.
+Therefore, external voltage level translators/drivers are required to allow the device to correctly decode and drive DCC signals.

 <img src="supplemental/images/D97_pinout.jpg">